GRC Engineering

 Do auditors accept API-retrieved evidence?

-Auditors increasingly prefer API-retrieved evidence over screenshots, reporting 40% faster evidence review cycles when data arrives in structured format [ISACA Journal 2024].
+Auditors increasingly prefer API-retrieved evidence over screenshots.
 Structured data (JSON, CSV) is easier to validate, more complete, and less susceptible to manipulation.
 The AICPA’s guidance on automated evidence collection supports the use of system-generated evidence when the evidence includes appropriate timestamps, source identification, and integrity controls.
+The practical advantage is fewer clarification requests during fieldwork, which shortens the overall audit engagement.

 How long does API evidence collection implementation take?